shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 If it includes an Appendix, it should be reserved for including additional sample images and technical details.

-The report should be formatted according to the `ICML style instructions
+For the submission, the report should be formatted according to the `ICML style instructions
 <https://icml.cc/Conferences/2022/StyleAuthorInstructions>`__, by using the
 provided `LaTeX files <https://media.icml.cc/Conferences/ICML2022/Styles/icml2022.zip>`__.